Skip to content

 The __init__(self, ...)
 Method

-Most classes define the __init(self, ...)__ method to set attributes of an instance of the class.
+Most classes only define the __init__(self, ...) method to set attributes of an instance of the class.
 There are some questions for this method:

 • When is it called?
 You might know the answer: it is called when you create an instance by calling a cls(...) where cls is a class name.
 You almost never call this method directly.